 London: Henry S. King, 1896.
 First Edition.
 Disbound.
 Very Good Condition.
 Item #304879

 Published in The Nineteenth Century journal, a publication started in 1877 by James Knowles.
 Many of the early contributors to The Nineteenth Century were members of the Metaphysical Society.
 The journal was intended to publish debate by leading intellectuals.
 Its interests were in science, morality, public affairs and standards, philosophy, religion, etc. In 1901, the title was changed to The Nineteenth Century and After.
 Note; these are original articles separated from larger volumes, not reprints or copies.
 8 pages.
 Quantity Available: 1.
-Category: Nineteenth Century Magazine; Featured; Special Interest; New Arrivals; Inventory No: 304879.
+Category: Nineteenth Century Magazine; Featured; Special Interest; Inventory No: 304879.

 Keywords: BZDB395 Nineteenth Century Magazine; Featured; Special Interest; The fetich of publicity The controversy over the proposal to restrain the publication of indecent evidence in trials John Macdonell